Rinky2017/power-bi-kaggle/README.md

 # power-bi-Kaggle

-This is a learning project.
+This is a learning project from kaggle dataset.